Geoalert/mapflow-docs-en/source/userguides/team_accounts.rst

    :width: 15cm
 |

-There are four types of the project user's role:
+There are four types of the project user's role that can be assigned to your coworkers:

 * **readonly** - can view the project history and the results
 * **contributor** – can run the workflows in the project